-GMES represents the major initiative of European efforts in Earth Observation.
-In order to guarantee an operational start of GMES services in 2008 and the availability of the first GMES dedicated satellites (the "Sentinels") in 2011-2012, activities are under way at all stages within the Agency, the EC and at Member States level.
+GMES represents the major new initiative of European efforts in Earth Observation.
+The start of the GMES pre-operational services took place in 2008, with the provision of the relevant data.
+The first GMES dedicated satellites (the "Sentinels") will be launched in 2012-2013.
+Related activities are under way at all stages within the Agency, the EC and at Member States level.